Next Start

 After you’ve passed MEPS screening, you’ll be cleared to start the role you and your recruiter have discussed.

-Basic training, also known as combat training, basic military training, or recruit training, provides recruits with the physical, mental and emotional knowledge necessary to serve within a specific military branch.
+Basic training, also known as combat training, basic military training or recruit training, provides recruits with the physical, mental and emotional knowledge necessary to serve within the Army.

 During this time, you can expect a combination of field, physical and classroom training.
-Although you will not learn any special skills related to being a mechanic, it is necessary to reach advanced individual training, where you will learn more about being a mechanic in the branch you serve.
+Although you will not learn any special skills related to being a mechanic, it is necessary to reach advanced individual training, where you will learn more about being an Army mechanic.

-Upon completing basic and advanced individual training, you will begin what you enlisted for — specialized training as a military mechanic.
+The training lasts for 10 weeks and upon completion, you will begin what you enlisted for — specialized training as a military mechanic.

 Technician working on an engine block

-Now that you know the process required to qualify to become a mechanic in the military, it’s time consider some of the paths you could take.
-Below are a few common options:
+Now that you know the process required to qualify to become an Army diesel mechanic or Army automotive technician, it’s time to consider some of the paths you could take.
+Common Army mechanic jobs include:

-• Wheeled vehicle mechanic: A wheeled-vehicle mechanic is in the Army.
-They maintain, diagnose and repair all wheeled vehicles and their related components and systems.
+• Wheeled vehicle mechanic: A wheeled-vehicle mechanic maintains, diagnoses and repairs wheeled vehicles and their related components and systems.

-• Track vehicle repairer: A track vehicle repairer is in the Army.
-They maintain and repair tracked vehicles, like tanks, and their systems.
+• Track vehicle repairer: track vehicle repairer maintains and repairs tracked vehicles, like tanks, and their systems.

 Taught by UTI instructors at Fort Bragg in North Carolina and Camp Pendleton in California, the manufacturer-paid BMW MSTEP provides students with industry-aligned, hands-on training.
 At the end of 16 weeks, program participants receive manufacturer-specific credentials, granting them a unique opportunity to secure employment while making their transition as seamless as possible.

-UTI also teams up with Penske Premier Truck Group (PTG) to offer a Technical Skills Program (TSP) to soon-to-retire military members.
-UTI instructors hold the tuition-free 12-week TSP at Fort Bliss in El Paso, Texas.
-At the end of 12 weeks, students receive Daimler Truck of North America (DTNA) Systems credentials and are offered employment with PTG.
+UTI also teams up with Penske Premier Truck Group (PTG) to offer a Technical Skills Program (TSP) to soon-to-retire military members.11 UTI instructors hold the tuition-free 12-week TSP at Fort Bliss in El Paso, Texas.
+At the end of 12 weeks, students receive Daimler Truck North America (DTNA) systems credentials and are offered employment with PTG.

 If you’ve already left the military, UTI has multiple military and veteran services that can help with the transition.

 In addition to military and veteran services, UTI offers specialized training through Manufacturer-Specific Advanced Training (MSAT) programs.
-Upon completing a core Automotive or Diesel program, qualified students can apply to enroll in these programs, where they will gain knowledge and credentials specific to brands like Ford, Toyota, Cummins, Freightliner and more.15
+Upon completing a core automotive or diesel program, qualified students can apply to enroll in these MSAT programs, where they will gain knowledge and credentials specific to brands like Ford, Toyota, Cummins, Freightliner and more.

-How long does it take to become a military mechanic?
+How long does it take to become an Army mechanic?

-Pre-enlistment screening takes one to two days, basic training takes 7.5 to 13 weeks, and advanced individual training takes 12 to 16 weeks, depending on the branch.
+Pre-enlistment screening takes one to two days, basic training takes 10 weeks, and advanced individual training for the roles mentioned above takes eight to 14 weeks.
 However, this can vary.
 For instance, some candidates’ physical health screening may take longer than others.

 Can you join the Army to train to be a mechanic?